isomerpages/nlb-biblioasia/_oct-2009/A Graphic Tale in Baba Malay: Chrita Orang Yang Chari Slamat (1905).md

 The story does not end here.
 In 1955, eight years after Shellabear’s death, his son-in-law R.A.
 Blasdell continued the family tradition and published a higher Malay version of *Pilgrim’s Progress* as *Cherita Darihal Orang Yang Menchari Selamat* (1955) (“The Story of One Seeking Salvation”).

 *Chrita Orang Yang Chari Slamat* is part of the Rare Book Collection in the National Library Singapore.
-It has been digitised and can be found online at <a href="[National Library Online](https://www.nlb.gov.sg/main/home)">BookSG</a> or at the Lee Kong Chian Reference Library on microfilm NL8790.
+It has been digitised and can be found online at <a href="https://www.nlb.gov.sg/main/home">National Library Online</a> or at the Lee Kong Chian Reference Library on microfilm NL8790.

 <i>The author wishes to acknowledge the invaluable help of Dr Robert Hunt who pointed to details of Shellabear’s life and publications and provided access to unpublished materials.</i>